cjbaar/prusa-mmu-12x/TIPS.md

 <img src="./img/idler.jpeg" width="640" />

+One last note on the idler design.
+The holes on each ring, opposite where the bearing fits, was originally there to add a m2 screw on each ring.
+I stopped doing this when I added the internal m3 screws, but I did a long slot opening on the upper body.
+When a given filament is "engaged," the hole on the ring should line up perfectly centered in the slot next to its corresponding number.
+This helps to know if the idler has become out of expected alignment during a print.

 ### Display

 For the optional SSD1306 display, make sure you have a model that is set to use I2C communication.